hayes/unpm/README.md

 ---

-Most normal npm commands work, you will just need to specify the location to your fnpm server with a `--registry` flag (or via your `.npmrc` with a `registry =` entry).
+Most normal npm commands work, you will just need to specify the location of your μnpm server with a `--registry` flag (or via your `.npmrc` with a `registry` entry).

 ### Examples